Native American Funding

 - Turn in your Financial Needs Analysis (FNA) to the Office of Scholarships and Financial Aid (OSFA) a minimum of 4-6 weeks prior to your tribe's funding application deadline.
 FNAs submitted after this timeframe may be delivered late to the tribe/organization.
 (Please note: any FNAs submitted to our office after their deadline will require that students receive written permission from their tribe for OSFA to send their FNA after the deadline.)

-- Give OSFA authorization to release your FAFSA data to outside organizations such as your tribe by completing this form
+- Give OSFA authorization to release your FAFSA data to outside organizations such as your tribe by completing the FAFSA Data Release Authorization requirement on your UAccess Student Center.

 - Contact your tribe to find out the submission deadline and learn more about the application process (e.g. documents required, official or unofficial transcripts, apply each academic year or semester, renewal requirements, funding amounts).